Use of Machine Learning Models to Warmstart Column Generation for Unit Commitment: Introduction

 \section{Introduction}

-The unit commitment (UC) problem is an important optimization problem in the energy industry to compute the optimal operating schedules of power plants given demand over a fixed time period.
+The \gls{UC} problem is an important optimization problem in the energy industry.
+Its aim is to compute the optimal operating schedules of power plants for given demand over a fixed time period.
 This problem is solved by electricity generating companies on a daily basis to determine which generators are to be used.
-Given a demand forecast over a planning horizon, the timing of switching and the amount of power dispatch are to be optimized simultaneously.
-This gives rise to a large-scale combinatorial problem and due to its practical importance it has been extensively studied over the last few decades.
+The timings of switching the generators on and off and the amount of power dispatched have to be optimized simultaneously.
+The decisions in successive time periods are coupled by ramping limits \revisedii{(the maximum rate of change in power output)} and minimum up/downtime \revisedii{(the minimum number of time periods for a generator needs to stay on/off after startup/shutdown to prevent damage)} constraints, and this gives rise to large-scale combinatorial problems.
+Due to their practical importance, they have been extensively studied over the last few decades.
 For a recent survey, see \citet{VanAckooijetal2018a}.

-This work focuses on UC problems which are to be solved repeatedly with different data but with the same problem structures.
-In practice, when a UC problem is solved as a day-ahead planning problem, the characterizations of generators such as generation costs and ramping rates remain the same and problems are solved with different demand forecasts.
+This work focuses on \gls{UC} problems that are to be solved repeatedly with different data but with the same problem structure.
+This reflects practice: when a \gls{UC} problem is solved as a day-ahead planning problem, the characterisations of generators such as generation costs and ramping rates remain the same across the days, but the problems are solved with different demand forecasts each day.
+This makes the problem a good candidate for the use of machine learning techniques to accelerate the solution.